n-anna49/sales_analytics_powerbi/README.md

 ### Table View
 A number of columns were added to aid in the visualization process.
 In **customers**, two new columns were added: orders_per_customer and customer_type.

+orders_per_customer fetches all orders purchased by a single customer.
 ```
 orders_per_customer = COUNTROWS(RELATEDTABLE(orders))
 ```

-orders_per_customer fetches all orders purchased by a single customer.
+customer_type checks the value of orders_per_customer, and if it's greater than 1, displays "Returning Customer", otherwise it displays "New Customer."
+This distinguishes customers that are first-time buyers from customers that have purchased more than a single order.
 ```
 customer_type = IF(customers[orders_per_customer] > 1, "Returning Customer", "New Customer")
 ```
-customer_type checks the value of orders_per_customer, and if it's greater than 1, displays "Returning Customer", otherwise it displays "New Customer."
-This distinguishes customers that are first-time buyers from customers that have purchased more than a single order.

 In **orders** two additional columns were also added: day_of_the_week_value and day_of_the_week.

+day_of_the_week_value extracts the day of the week in the order_date column and represents it as an integer (1 represents Sunday, 2 represents Monday, etc.).
 ```
 day_of_the_week_value = WEEKDAY(orders[order_date].[Date], 1)
 ```

-day_of_the_week_value extracts the day of the week in the order_date column and represents it as an integer (1 represents Sunday, 2 represents Monday, etc.).
+day_of_the_week formats the day of the week to just a 3-character string (Sun, Mon, etc.).
+This column was sorted by the day_of_the_week_value column to tie the integer to its string.
+This will aid in plotting the line chart in the dashboard to make sure the days of the week are in the correct order.
 ```
 day_of_the_week = FORMAT(orders[order_date], "ddd")
 ```
-day_of_the_week formats the day of the week to just a 3-character string (Sun, Mon, etc.).
-This column was sorted by the day_of_the_week_value column to tie the integer to its string.
-This will aid in plotting the line chart in the dashboard, seen below in the Report View section.

 ### Report View
 Six visualizations were created for this dashboard.